aliiseG/pylos-gui/README.md

 - <s>show possible moves on top of a stack of spheres</s>
 - players can move up an existing sphere if conditions are met
 - make moves based on mouse click on the board (not by writing input) (!)
+- update winning output / add option to start new game or exit
 - testing

 # Screenshots from the game